ademakov/MainMemory/README.md

 # Target Platforms

-MainMemory is intended to run on x86/x86-64 boxes with Linux or any BSD flavor OS including Mac OS/X. The key requirement is the availability of either epoll or kqueue API in addition to the standard POSIX API.
+MainMemory is intended to run on x86/x86-64 boxes with Linux or any BSD flavor OS including macOS.
+The key requirement is the availability of either epoll or kqueue API in addition to the standard POSIX API.

-However so far it has only been extensively tested on Linux and Mac OS/X.
+However so far it has only been extensively tested on Linux and macOS.
 And on a single FreeBSD instance running on a VM.
 Therefore any portability reports and/or patches are welcome.